dennisjbell/redmine/HABITAT.md

 ```

 This `docker-compose.yml` file specifies that there are two services: `db` and
-`railsapp`, using the hab-exported docker images of core/postgresql and
+`railsapp`, using the hab-exported Docker images of core/postgresql and
 starkandwayne/redmine respectively.
 If you build and export your own redmine
 package, substitute starkandwayne with your own origin name.
 Under both of
 these services, we specify that we want to mount the ./habitat/default.toml